-Learn the definition of a screening colonoscopy and instructions for coding for screening colonoscopy and polyp removal in CPT and ICD-10-CM.
-You will also learn the appropriate use of modifier 33 and how it is applied in the following coding example.
+Solve this “Name That Code!” coding exercise, and then check your answers against the ones provided.
+Learn the definition of a screening colonoscopy and instructions for coding a screening colonoscopy and polyp removal in CPT and ICD-10-CM.
+You will also learn the appropriate use of modifier 33 and how it is applied in this coding example.

 Name That Code!